 Step 1.
 Visit iCloud.com and go to Files.

 Step 2.
-Create new folder or upload photos to existing folders.
+Create a new folder or upload photos to existing folders.

 Step 3.
 On your iPhone, go to Files app > Browse > iCloud Drive.

-A photo with a cloud icon indicates that, you can preview the thumbnail of that photo, the full resolution copy is stored in iCloud server.
+A photo with a cloud icon indicates that you can preview the thumbnail of that photo, the full resolution copy is stored in the iCloud server.

 Above methods may come into use in different situations.
 You can use the following quick guide to choose a best method base on your situation:

-- If you prefer offline solution, use iTunes, Finder, or any other desktop iPhone manager software.
+- If you prefer offline solution, use DearMob, iTunes, Finder, or any other desktop iPhone manager software.

-- For wireless transfer, use AirDrop, iCloud, or Documents.
+- For wireless transfer, use AirDrop, iCloud, or a web-based iOS manager.